-The Gallatin Early Childhood Community Council (ECCC) is a group of over 90 individuals and 30 community organizations that gather together to develop actions and strategies designed to improve the lives of young children and families in Gallatin County.
+The Gallatin Early Childhood Community Council (ECCC) is a coalition of over 90 individuals and 30 community organizations that work to develop actions and strategies designed to improve the lives of young children and families in Gallatin County.
 Greater Gallatin United Way is the lead agency and fiscal agent for ECCC.
-ECCC works to ensure every child in our area is well, healthy, and ready for success in school and in life.
-We do this by hosting community events, coordinating training for professionals working with children and families, supporting early care and education providers to help them provide the best care possible, and educating the community about the importance of a child’s healthy development in the first five years of life.
-Our council meets monthly to plan activities and to ensure we are doing the best we can to support the children and families in our communities.
+ECCC works to ensure every child in our area is well, healthy, and ready for success in school and life.
+ECCC hosts community events, coordinates training for professionals working with children and families, hosts community events that supports and educates family's about the importance of healthy development during the first five years of a child's life, and supports early care and education providers to help them provide the best care possible.
+The council meets monthly.
 Click Here - History of ECCC

 - Increase the availability and affordability of high-quality early care and education opportunities in Gallatin County

 - Build resilient and trauma-informed communities through Adverse Childhood Experiences (ACE), Trauma-informed Care, self-care, and other resilience-building trainings

 - Ensure children enter Kindergarten prepared to succeed in school

 - Increase public awareness of the importance of early childhood in Gallatin County

 - Ensure ECCC is the main early childhood resource for legislators in Gallatin County

 - Ensure local Project LAUNCH work receives guidance and is sustainable after the grant period ends in September, 2019

 - Ensure ECCC remains sustainable for the next 3-5 years

 Demand for high quality early care and education in Gallatin County is high and unfortunately the supply is low.
 Often the cost for care is high and parents feel the stress.
 Care providers struggle too to retain staff and keep their doors open.